gjbex/Defensive_programming_and_debugging/docs/CodingBestPractices/ErrorHandling/error_handling_cpp.md

 }
 ~~~~

-The `throw` statment will transfer control to the calling context of the `fac` function.
+The `throw` statement will transfer control to the calling context of the `fac` function.
 The destructor of all objects on the stack will be called since they go out of scope.

 The exception `domain_error` used here is declared in the `stdexcept` header.
 This header declares some standard exceptions that cover many cases, e.g., `logic_error`, `invalid_argument`, `out_of_range`, and so on.